-As I worked on today's sermon I couldn't help but feel in my heart a connection between the events of last weekend and our text from Matthew's gospel for today, with Pharisees weaving a web of entrapment against Jesus using rules as their gossamer.
+I see in our text from Matthew's gospel for today, with Pharisees weaving a web of entrapment against Jesus using rules as their gossamer, a pre-echo of our current society.
 These real Pharisees in our gospel reading this morning moved furtively like spiders on the web, asking Jesus a question which on the surface might be considered a legitimate question - but only if one assumes they were actually looking for a considered answer.
 Matthew takes pains, however, that we recognize this was no casual question, or even a legitimate question seeking a thoughtful reply.
 The gospel author gives us two major clues that the Pharisees were probing to find a chink in Jesus' armor, to see if they could trip him up.
 The first clue is that the Pharisees were moved to come to question Jesus because he was moving up the threat scale, because he had just silenced the Sadducees.
 On the one hand, the Pharisees might have been silently cheering the fact that Jesus had shut down the Sadducees over the issue of resurrection, but since he had already also shut down some Herodians and disciples of the Pharisees over the issue of taxes, the Pharisees were now in no mood to let Jesus get away with any more victories.
 Matthew also specifically tells us that the Pharisees set out to test Jesus, clearly showing that this was no friendly, academic, rabbinic Q & A session.